 “Nom” has been an inside joke between my fiancé and I since we met, instead of yum, we normally say nom.
 No, I don’t know why, it’s a bit weird haha!
 When I was trying to think of a name, I wanted something catchy.
 I’m useless with coming up with names and could only think of long winded ones which no-one would remember!
 My fiancé came up with Annie’s Noms and at first I was like “Will people get it?”.
 It seems they do, thankfully it seems we’re not the only people who use the word “nom” 🙂

 What are you doing now you’ve finished Uni?

 After a long and stressful final year, I finally finished Uni in May 2014!
 I’m now a full time food photographer, recipe developer and food writer.
 This blog is kind of a job, but kind of a hobby right now.

 I’m self-taught with help from Mum, I haven’t been to culinary school or anything and I learn “on the job”!
 Everything I make is through trial and error and with each recipe I learn something new.

 Do you write your own recipes?

 Yes.
-For the last year 99% of the recipes shared on this blog have been written by me (bar Secret Recipe Club ones).
+For the last couple of years 99% of the recipes shared on this blog have been written by me (bar Secret Recipe Club ones).
 In the past I adapted a lot, but as I’ve gained more experience I’ve got enough confidence to master my own recipes!
 I get inspiration from everything; other food blogs, magazines, food I see in the supermarket… Having a notebook with me at all times is a must as you never know when recipe inspiration will strike!